fabriqnetwork/specular/clients/geth/specular/README.md

 **Restarts**

-Currently, the sequencer and validator must start in a clean environment; i.e. you need to clean and reinitialize both L1 and L2 on every start.

 To restart the L1 node, use `Ctrl-C` to stop the current running one and run `npx hardhat node` again.

-To reinitialize L2 node, under `sbin` directory, run `./clean.sh && ./init.sh`.

 Do not forget to reset MetaMask account if you have sent some transactions on L2 (see below for more details).